Our website uses cookies for statistical purposes.

 Our lawyers can advise foreigners who apply for this program in other immigration matter after the relocation to Italy.
 Please mind that if you are interested in obtaining citizenship in Italy, the digital nomad program does not provide an advantage in this sense.

+This is because the foreigner must first become a permanent resident and for this, other visa options have to be explored (those that allow permanent residency).
 Thus, foreigners who want to move to Italy for the purpose of becoming permanent residents and later on, citizens, will have to explore the legal pathways that can allow them this opportunity.

 This can be achieved through work visas, family reunification visas and other programs, which can be presented by our team of immigration lawyers.
 In general, permanent residency can be obtained after 5 years of uninterrupted stay in the country.